open-organization/open-decision-framework/ODF-community.md

 Adapted from: https://opensource.com/open-source-way

-How open-source principles lead to better decisions
+How open source principles lead to better decisions
 ---------------------------------------------------
 _page 5 of 15_